Upabjojr/sympy/docs/tutorial/matrices.rst

     True

-If all you want is the characteristic polynomial, use method :meth:`~diofant.matrices.matrices.MatrixBase.charpoly`.
-This is more efficient than :meth:`~diofant.matrices.matrices.MatrixBase.eigenvals` method, because sometimes symbolic roots can be expensive to calculate.
+If all you want is the characteristic polynomial, use method :meth:`~sympy.matrices.matrices.MatrixBase.charpoly`.
+This is more efficient than :meth:`~sympy.matrices.matrices.MatrixBase.eigenvals` method, because sometimes symbolic roots can be expensive to calculate.